Gh0st447/Draft-DM-CW-Script/README.md

 # Draft-CW-Script
-I created this draft CW script just to play Fun CW with some friends, and i decided to publish it now.
+I created this draft DM CW script just to play Fun CW with some friends, and i decided to publish it now.
 If you don't know what draft CW is, simply it is a clan war between two teams where the players need to take checkpoints distributed around the map, each point is counted for the player's team.

 # General Info About The Script